AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This master's thesis explores how the interaction between institutions and digitalization shapes the development and internationalization of firm-specific advantages.
-With new technologies emerging continuously, these shape global business dynamics.
-We argue that it is essential to understand how institutions enable or constrain the scalability of digital FSAs across borders.
-The thesis applies a qualitative single-case methodology, examining KMD, a Danish software firm with deep roots in the institutional environment of the Danish public sector, to investigate how institutional conditions shapes the formation and transferability of FSAs in international expansion.
-The analysis draws on Dunning’s Eclectic Paradigm, the FSA/CSA framework, and neo-institutional theory, particularly the national business system approach.
-The findings demonstrate that Denmark’s coordinated institutional environment, has supported the emergence of digital FSAs, advantages that later facilitated KMD’s acquisition by NEC Corporation.
-The thesis contributes to international business literature by clarifying how digital FSAs are not only derived from within firms but rather should be seen as something that institutions and digitalization enable and shape.
-We conclude that the interaction between institutions and digitalization is a persistent force in shaping FSAs, one that will remain central to IB literature over time.
+This thesis examines how the interaction between institutions and digitalization shapes the development and internationalization of firm-specific advantages (FSAs)—the unique capabilities and resources that give a company a competitive edge.
+As new technologies emerge, they reshape global business dynamics.
+We argue that it is essential to understand how institutions—such as laws, standards, public-sector practices, and business norms—enable or constrain the scalability of digital FSAs across borders.
+We use a qualitative single-case study of KMD, a Danish software firm closely tied to the Danish public sector, to explore how institutional conditions influence the formation and transferability of FSAs in international expansion.
+The analysis draws on established frameworks from international business and institutional theory: Dunning’s Eclectic Paradigm, the FSA/CSA framework (firm- and country-specific advantages), and neo-institutional theory, particularly the national business systems approach.
+Our findings show that Denmark’s coordinated institutional environment supported the emergence of digital FSAs, advantages that later helped facilitate KMD’s acquisition by NEC Corporation.
+The thesis contributes to international business research by clarifying that digital FSAs are not only generated within firms but are enabled and shaped by institutions and digitalization.
+We conclude that this interaction is a persistent force in the evolution of FSAs and will remain central to international business scholarship over time.